 But in white Birmingham and one school year away from Graymont’s integration – as my mother and I passed the teachers table, one of the teachers called out to me, ‘Cherie, where is your mother from?’
 I lit up, ‘my mother is from Green Bay, Wisconsin’.
 The teacher snidely replied, ‘is THAT what people from Wisconsin look like?’.
 From that moment forward I did see her color, and everyone was always trying to get her to have a perm and then with curled hair and her color she looked mulatto (as one health care professional called her in Canada on seeing her picture)

-My father met my mother while he was working, through the union, as a welder, pipe fitter on a skyscraper being built in Green Bay from 1949 and at the end of the job in 1950 he married my mother and brought her to Alabama.
+My father met my mother while he was working, through the union, as a welder, pipe fitter on building construction in Green Bay from about 1949, my cousin thinks it might have been on the hospital building St Vincent’s as she and I wondered how my dad and mom might have met.
+She dad and our uncle also worked through the union and they all might have met through work.
+At the end of the job in late 1950 he married my mother and brought her to Alabama.
 My father was lily white, seeing every vein, with carrot red hair and blue eyes.
 It was said when my red-headed, blue-eyed paternal grandmother saw my mother come in the door, she fainted dead away.